-12.2 Administration
+13.2 Administration

-ANUK has overall responsibility for administering the Code of Practice.
-This includes: maintaining a list of all institutions signed up to the Code, and all buildings within those institutions covered by the Code; liaising with other bodies over areas where the Code is only applicable in parts; and periodically reviewing the Code.
+ANUK has overall responsibility for administering the National Codes.
+This includes maintaining a list of all institutions signed up to the Codes and all buildings within those institutions covered by the Codes; liaising with other bodies over areas where the Codes are only applicable in parts; and periodically reviewing the Code.
 This review will be undertaken by a standing committee representing relevant stakeholder groups, including management, students and specialist professions (e.g. facilities managers, maintenance etc.).
-In this task, they will take note of significant complaints made by students concerning nonobservance, other breaches noted by internal or external audits, and reports from bodies such as the Office of the Independent Adjudicator.
+In this task, they will take note of significant complaints made by students concerning non-observance, other breaches noted by internal or external audits, and reports from bodies such as the

+Office of the Independent Adjudicator.
 If necessary, the committee may undertake further investigation, and then issue remedial proposals.
 In extreme cases, the committee may decide that a higher educational institution is no longer compliant with the Code, at which stage responsibility may pass to an alternate body, such as the Local Authority, to impose changes.

-12.3 College Responsibilities
+13.3 College Responsibilities

-In registering with the ANUK Code of Practice, the College undertakes that:
+In registering with the ANUK National Codes, the College undertakes that:

-- All the accommodation registered with ANUK (and given in Appendix 1) meets the standards and accords with the procedures set out in the Code. - An appropriate complaints procedure is in place, integrated into normal College practices with a procedure for reporting back to ANUK on any significant complaints relating to the Code. - Auditors will consider the College's management of its student accommodation in relation to the Code, advising ANUK and the Office for Students (OfS) as appropriate.
+- All the accommodation registered with ANUK meets the standards and accords with the procedures set out in the Codes. - An appropriate complaints procedure is in place, integrated into normal College practices with a procedure for reporting back to ANUK on any significant complaints relating to the Codes. - Auditors will consider the College's management of its student accommodation in relation to the Codes, advising ANUK and the Office for Students (OfS) as appropriate.

-12.4 Schedule of Properties.
+13.4 Schedule of Properties covered by the National Codes

-The properties covered by the ANUK Code of Practice are listed in Appendix 1.
+The properties covered by the ANUK National Codes are listed in Appendix A.